Hudson's Bay executive leads bid to take retailer private

 The offer is conditioned in part on the $1.5 billion sale announced Monday of Hudson's remaining half of its interest in its European business.

+"We believe that improving (Hudson's Bay's) performance will require significant time and patient long-term capital that is better suited in a private company context without the emphasis on short-term results and returns," said Baker in a statement.

-Like many department stores, Hudson's Bay has struggled to adapt to a changing retail landscape.
+Like many department stores, Hudson's Bay, which also operates Lord & Taylor and its namesake chain in addition to Saks Fifth Avenue, has struggled to adapt to a dramatic shift to online shopping.